Score-based diffusion models for accurate crystal-structure inpainting and reconstruction of hydrogen positions: Results

+We observe that the performance of the model remains very large even when applying it to structures much larger than those seen during training.
+Only for much larger systems ($>32$ atoms per unit cell), a reduction in performance starts to be observed, especially when starting from experimental structures.
+Nonetheless, the LES matching rate remains well above 90\%.
+In Fig.~\ref{fig:DL:n-atoms-success}c we also indicate the average performance (averaged over systems with 1--20 and 21--40 atoms) for the DFT-based approach that is discussed in detail in the Methods section and the SI.
+For those results, we also distinguish between pure structural matches and LES matches.
+Compared to the DFT-based approach, the diffusion model and MLIP based approach achieves a higher structural matching rate across almost all bins on the \texttt{DFT+MLIP} dataset.
+Moreover, the \texttt{pos-only-TD} predictions also shows a higher ratio of lower energy matches in addition to the purely structural matches.

+In summary, this analysis highlights that the method that we present here works well even beyond the training regime, although with some expected degradation in the performance.
+This is especially promising as our model can act as a foundation to be efficiently fine-tuned with larger structures to further increase its performance, without the necessity of full retraining.
+However, this goes beyond the scope of the present work and is left for future work.

-Finally, our recommended algorithm is summarized in Table~\ref{tab:DL:n-atoms-success}, together with the corresponding performance.
+Based on the previous discussion, we summarize our recommended algorithm in Table~\ref{tab:DL:n-atoms-success}, together with the corresponding performance.
 We use our newly trained \texttt{pos-only-TD} model, i.e. the \texttt{MatterGen} architecture in combination with the \texttt{TD} approach~\cite{mayet_td-paint_2024} to only denoise positions, \mbox{generate~$k=10$} samples per structure, and select the lowest energy one as the final prediction (either based on DFT or MLIPs, depending on the trade-off between computational cost and slightly higher accuracy; as outlined before, using DFT for all samples could even further boost the performance).